 The bar took over a year to open in West Hollywood due to red tape, permits, supply chain issues, and more red tape.
 It had a soft opening sans a name last weekend.
 Krymis looks back at all the tribulations he faced to open the bar and seems satisfied with the end results.

-Krymis officially announced the closing of FUBAR Weho on October 10th of this year0 via an Instagram story.
+Krymis officially announced the closing of FUBAR Weho on October 10th, via an Instagram story.
 The WeHo dive bar known for hosting events like BFD Thursdays, Dick’s Den, and Adonis Lounge L.A., closed after roughly 24 Years at that location.
 It never opened after the COVID-19 shutdown.

 In that same Instagram story, Krymis asked for prayers to the Bar and Nightclub Gods that he’d be able to open as soon as Halloween weekend, but Hallow’s Eve came and went, and the Great Pumpkin was nowhere in sight.
 The bar remained closed for a few weeks longer until last weekend.